See a Doctor Within 15 Minutes

 • Second, they often result in the user feeling better, which can motivate older adults to exercise and resume activities they enjoy.
 Staying active helps maintain and improve muscle strength, joint health, and quality of life.

 Finding the best insoles for your condition can significantly affect how you move and feel during your day.
-Many older adults note that less pain makes them more motivated to participate in exercise or the activities they enjoy.
+Many older adults note that less pain motivates them to participate in exercise or the activities they enjoy.

 What Conditions Can Be Treated with Shoe Inserts?

-Although there are many conditions that orthotics are used to treat, three common conditions are plantar fasciitis, pes cavus—or high arches—and hallux valgus, also known as a bunion.
-[2]
+Although there are many conditions that orthotics are used to treat, three common conditions are plantar fasciitis, pes cavus—or high arches—and hallux valgus, also known as a bunion.2

 Plantar Fasciitis